spf13/afero/README.md

 Afero provides significant improvements over using the os package alone, most notably the ability to create mock and testing filesystems without relying on the disk.

-It is suitable for use in a any situation where you would consider using the OS package as it provides an additional abstraction that makes it easy to use a memory backed file system during testing.
+It is suitable for use in any situation where you would consider using the OS package as it provides an additional abstraction that makes it easy to use a memory-backed file system during testing.
 It also adds support for the http filesystem for full interoperability.